2019 Hub City Hog Fest - Spartanburg.com

-Hub City Hog Fest, a barbecue contest to benefit Mobile Meals of Spartanburg, returns to downtown Spartanburg on Friday, April 5 and Saturday, April 6.
+Hub City Hog Fest, a BBQ festival that benefits Mobile Meals of Spartanburg, returns to downtown Spartanburg on Friday, April 5 and Saturday, April 6.

 The City of Spartanburg will block off several roads downtown around Morgan Square to accommodate the dozens of cook teams that will compete in this annual BBQ competition.